meganesu/personal-site-v2/src/blog/2010s-decade-review.md

 2018

 - Left Girls Who Code, started at ThoughtWorks (also took a detour to Zapata Ranch, and fulfilled my lifetime dream of living on a ranch)
 - ThoughtWorks University - a month in China, had just come from creating SIP, so I was using a really particular lens experiencing TWU as a student while also trying to understand the architecture of the program from an instructor's view.
-Met wonderful people from all over the world, climbed a mountain to the top of the world.
+Met wonderful people from all over the globe, climbed a mountain to the top of the world.
 Focused on bringing other people up and making them feel more confident (esp non-native English speakers).
 - Test-driven development & focus on quality
 - Worked on accessibility stories and started getting really interested in that, used a screen reader for the first time